 Journal IEEE Transactions on Reliability, 2024

-Bridge security in a cross-chain world is paramount.
+Description: Bridge security in a cross-chain world is paramount.
 Some estimates talk about over $2 billion in damages only this year.
 Why is it so hard to secure bridges?
 Is there a way we could formalize bridge security and therefore alleviate the likelihood of attacks?
 Meet Hephaestus (the Greek god that links the chains), our most recent paper that describes our method to generate a cross-chain model from a bridging use case, to provide a basis for dependable bridging.
 Note that this is a primer initial effort to understand and relate the concepts of cross-chain logic, cross-chain transactions, cross-chain state, and cross-chain model.

 Our implementation is open-source and available here, implemented with Hyperledger Cactus (thanks for the support Hyperledger Foundation).